7th Transportation Brigade (United States): History

 Craney Island was one of several strategic landmarks in the 7th Transportation Group exercise called "Resolute Shamrock '95."
 The battalion-sized training event involved about 500 soldiers, collectively, from the group's four battalions.
 They included the 6th, 10th and 24th Trans. battalions from Fort Eustis, and the 11th Trans Bn. from Fort Story, Virginia, whose 309th Transportation Company is the only active-duty unit in the Army that operates the LARCs, the Army's only amphibious vehicles at that time.
 About 100 soldiers from the U.S. Army Transportation School at Fort Eustis also participated in the exercise.
 Resolute Shamrock began 6 March, when the 24th Transportation Battalion was alerted to a simulated crisis situation.
 Within 24 hours, it had set up a processing center at Fort Eustis, where soldiers received shots and updated wills.
 About 300 of them underwent DNA testing, the results of which remain in their personnel files for identification purposes.
 Simultaneously, soldiers from the Causeway Company began reconfiguring one of the causeway piers that had been towed by tugboat from Fort Eustis to Craney Island.
 Back at Fort Eustis, 24th Transportation Battalion soldiers began moving a token number of their vehicles and equipment to Lambert's Point in Norfolk, Virginia.
 There other 7th Group soldiers and U.S. Army Transportation School students uploaded the materials, via another causeway pier, onto a fast sealift ship.
 LCU-2000s (landing craft, utility) and mike boats then transported the vehicles and equipment from the FSS to Craney Island.
 Later in the exercise, during operations at a secondary port at the Little Creek Naval Amphibious Base at Virginia Beach, the smaller craft came alongside a second LSV to offload cargo.

 7th Group soldiers deployed to Hungary and Bosnia in December 1995 to support the NATO Implementation Force.

-From January through April 1996, 7th Group soldiers spearheaded the withdrawal of U.S. Forces from Haiti.
-In 1997, Group soldiers participated in exercises and operations in 17 countries.
-Group soldiers deployed to Kuwait in support of Operation Desert Thunder.
-The Defense Department was in charge of ground transportation for NATO's 50th anniversary summit in Washington DC, 23 to 25 April 1999.
-The District of Columbia National Guard Armory served as operations center for about 600 vehicles and 500 personnel, mainly soldiers from 6th Battalion, 7th Transportation Command, Fort Eustis, Virginia.
-A planning team from 7th Transportation Group was working with these units since the start of the year.
+In early 1996, 7th Group soldiers played a key role in the withdrawal of U.S. forces from Haiti.
+Throughout 1997, Group soldiers participated in exercises and operations across 17 countries, including a deployment to Kuwait in support of Operation Desert Thunder.
+In April 1999, the Defense Department managed ground transportation for NATO's 50th-anniversary summit in Washington DC.
+The District of Columbia National Guard Armory served as the operations center, with soldiers from 6th Battalion, 7th Transportation Command, Fort Eustis, Virginia, mainly involved in the mission.
+A planning team from 7th Transportation Group had been working with these units since the beginning of the year.